bain-cs110/bain-cs110.github.io/pages/syllabus.md

 If you attend the Tutorial session in-person, work diligently, and make a legitimate attempt (up to the discretion of your Peer Mentor) at completing the assignment, you will receive full-credit.
 If you choose not to attend in-person, then your assignment will be reviewed for completion _and accuracy_ meaning you may nor may not receive full credit.

-If you attend class but do not receive credit, you can fill out this [Attendance Petition form](https://docs.google.com/forms/d/e/1FAIpQLSf9MFfVf14aimPxFkniDytGYZsviQ-UNEocYTwTATq_jbbOlQ/viewform?usp=sf_link).

 We will not accept late tutorial submissions.
 ### Project Grading

 There are two larger programming assignments in the course which we will refer to as Projects.
 These Projects are a significant portion of your course grade and represent quite a bit more work than the usual homework assignments.
 These assignments will be graded based on a rubric provided with the assignment description.

 Late submissions of Projects *will not be accepted*.

-The second project will be due at the start of the university's assigned final exam block for this course which is **Thursday, March 16th at 5pm.**
+The second project will be due at the start of the university's assigned final exam block for this course which is **Tuesday, June 6th at 5pm.**

 ## Grading Equity Policies